abhisaxena5694/simple_tcp_chat/README.md

 $ python client.py

-To quit the app, type *quit* on the terminal running client.py
+To quit the app, type '*quit*' on the terminal running client.py